jekyll-gist/jekyll-gist/README.md

 This is a minimal installation of Jekyll to demonstrate how to easily piggy back github gists.
 A stylesheet was added for minor cosmetics.
 And a prefix was added to the permalink to work with github pages.

+Also, see the note in _layouts/default.html about the stylesheet prefix.
+This shouldn't be needed for a github user page.